Is it for you?

 What are the key dates?

-Information sessions: Knight-Hennessy representatives offer numerous virtual information sessions – details are on the Knight-Hennessy website.
+Information sessions: Knight-Hennessy representatives offer numerous virtual information sessions during each application cycle – details are on the Knight-Hennessy website.

-Official deadline: TBD for 2023 (normally early October)
+Official deadline: TBD for 2024 (usually early to mid-October)

 Are you eligible?